langchain-ai/langgraphjs/langgraph/README.md

 1. First, we initialize our model and a `MessageGraph`.
 2. Next, we add a single node to the graph, called `"oracle"`, which simply calls the model with the given input.
 3. We add an edge from this `"oracle"` node to the special value `END`.
 This means that execution will end after current node.
-4. We set `"oracle"` as the entrypoint to the graph.
+4. We set `"oracle"` as the entrypoint to the graph by adding an edge from the special `START` value to it.
 5. We compile the graph, ensuring that no more modifications to it can be made.

 Then, when we execute the graph: